-‘Days Of Our Lives’ June 27: Ciara Calls Claire & Opens Up To Ben, Abby Pregnant, DiMera Face-Off [Recap]
+‘Days Of Our Lives’ June 27: Ciara Calls Claire & Opens Up To Ben, Abby Pregnant, DiMera Face Off [Recap]

 — Days of our Lives (@nbcdays) June 19, 2018

-Back in Salem, at the DiMera mansion, Days of Our Lives viewers witness Chad telling Stefan to stay away from Abby and his family.
+Back in Salem, at the DiMera mansion, Days of our Lives viewers witness Chad telling Stefan to stay away from Abby and his family.
 Stefan quipped that he had hoped Chad was there to mend fences.
 Stefan states, “there was a time I hoped we could forge a bond,” since there aren’t many DiMeras left.

 “I’m going to take all this back.
 You’ll leave Salem and you’ll wish that you never came… You may have given yourself our father’s name.
 I knew the man.
 I learned from him.
 You didn’t.”